decred/dcrdocs/docs/mining/proof-of-work/pool-mining/gominer.md

 ### Step 4: Copy gominer.conf to gominer AppData Folder

 The config file needs to be copied into the gominer config directory.
-On Windows this is `%localappdata%\Gominer\gominer.conf` and on Linux it is `~/.gominer/gominer.conf`
+On Windows this is `%LOCALAPPDATA%\Gominer\gominer.conf` and on Linux it is `~/.gominer/gominer.conf`

 ---